-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File Number 001-36541
+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-1251 Waterfront Place, Suite 201 Pittsburgh, Pennsylvania

-(Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, par value \$0.0001 per share The Nasdaq Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗷

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically, every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act:

-Large accelerated filer Accelerated filer

-Non-accelerated filer × Smaller reporting company ×

-· 1 1 1 1 1.0 Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$
+Commission F Tile Number 001-36541 I LIMBACH HOLDINGS, INC. (Exa act name of regist rant as specified in its charter) Delaware 46-5399422 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 1251 Waterfront Place, Suite 201 Pittsburgh, Pennsylvania 15222 (Address of principal executive offices) (Zip Code) (Registrant's telephone number er, including area code): 412-359-2100 Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, par value \$0.0001 per share LMB The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a we ll-known seasone d issuer, as defined in Rule 405 of the Securities Act Yes□No 🗷 Indicate by check mark if the registrant is not r equired to file rep orts pursuant to Section 13 or Section 15(d) of the A ct.
+Yes 🗆 No 🗷 2 months (or for ll reports required to be filed by Section 13 or 15(such shorter period that the registrant was required to 90 days.
+Yes ☑ No □ his chapter) durir ctronically, every Interactive Data File required to be ag the preceding 12 months (or for such shorter period See the definition rated filer, an accelerated filer, a non-accelerated filer, ons of "large accelerated filer," "accelerated filer," the Exchange Act: Large accelerated filer □ Accelerated filer × Non-accelerated filer □ Smaller reporting company × Emerging growth company f an emerging growth company, indicate by check mark if t he registrant has elected not to use the extended t ransition period for for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicated by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗷
+Yes □ No ■

-The aggregate market value of the common stock held by non-affiliates of the registrant, computed as of June 30, 2020 (the last business day of the registrant's most recently completed second fiscal quarter), was approximately \$25,331,995.
+The aggregate market value of the common stock held by non-affiliates of the registrant, computed as of June 30, 2021 (the last business day of the registrant's most recently completed second fiscal quarter), was approximately \$80.6 million.

-As of March 24, 2021, the number of shares outstanding of the registrant's common stock was 10,248,405.
+As of March 15, 2022, the number of shares outstanding of the registrant's common stock was 10,423,068.

-Documents Incorporated by Reference: Portions of the registrant's definitive proxy statement relating to the registrant's 2021 Annual Meeting of Stockholders to be filed hereafter are incorporated by reference into Part III of this Annual Report on Form 10-K.
+Documents Incorporated by Reference: Portions of the registrant's definitive proxy statement relating to the registrant's 2022 A nnual Documents Incorporated by Reference: Portions of the registrant's definitive proxy statement relating to the registrant's 2022 A Meeting of Stockholders to be filed hereafter are incorporated by reference into Part III of this Annual Report on Form 10-K.